-The Company entered into a supplemental power pricing arrangement that provides a fixed price for up to 12 MW of electricity consumption each month at the Company's Bikupa Datacenter AB location in Sweden.
+The Company entered into a supplemental power pricing arrangement that provides a fixed price of electricity consumption each month at the Company's Bikupa Datacenter AB location in Sweden.
 The fixed price agreement was assessed and is being accounted for as an executory contract; electricity costs are expensed as incurred.